 To paraphrase Maya Angelou, “ When you know better, you do better”.

-I hold a Diploma in Psychotherapeutic Counselling and am a registered member of the BACP, which means that I adhere to the requisite ethical standards of that governing body.
+I am a qualified Psychotherapist and registered member of the BACP, which means that I adhere to the requisite ethical standards of this governing body.

 My training is from the Humanistic school.
 It's an optimistic and empowering philosophy that says that we are not stuck with the lives we have.
 Whatever challenges we currently face, whatever sadness, anger or frustration we are carrying around with us, we have it within us to change our experience.
 This transformative philosophy is what I draw on in my work, to empower clients to live more of the life they want to be living.

-Before I entered the world of therapy, I had a couple of other lives, starting my working life as a lawyer, before moving onto a successful career in documentary television.
-The same curiosity about the human condition that underpinned my life in TV, is the same curiosity that led me to re-train in psychotherapy.
+Before I entered the world of therapy, I had a couple of other lives, starting my working life as a lawyer, before moving onto a career in documentary television.
+The curiosity about the human condition that underpinned my life in TV, is the same curiosity that led me to retrain in psychotherapy.

 I think that my own professional background puts me in a unique position to understand not only how hard it can be to keep our heads above water at work when we are struggling with issues outside of it, but also, how demanding work environments and the often dysfunctional dynamics that go with them, can bring tremendous pressure to bear on us.